 The National Planning Policy Framework

-Was published on 27 March 2012 and sets out the government’s planning policies for England and how these are expected to be applied.
+This was published on 27 March 2012 and sets out the government’s planning policies for England and how these are expected to be applied.
+The Key areas are as follows:

 Introduction Paragraphs 1 to 5.